NASA's Orion capsule heads for splashdown after Artemis I flight around moon

 The gumdrop-shaped Orion capsule, carrying a simulated crew of three mannequins wired with sensors, was due to parachute into the Pacific at 9:39 a.m.
-PST (1739 GMT) near Guadalupe Island, off Mexico's Baja California peninsula.
+PST (1739 GMT) off Mexico's Baja California peninsula, aiming to execute a key demonstration of how future lunar astronauts would safely return to Earth.

 Orion was nearing the end of its 25-day mission less than a week after passing about 79 miles (127 km) above the moon in a lunar fly-by and about two weeks after reaching its farthest point in space, nearly 270,000 miles (434,500 km) from Earth.